 On a daily basis miners would emerge from the mills and head for the bars and the red light district to spend their earnings.
-The mixture of money, gold and alcohol would often prove fatal.
-Newspapers report that towns people would ask in the mornings “Have a man for breakfast?”
+The mixture of money, gold and alcohol would sometimes prove fatal.
+Newspapers reported that townspeople would ask in the mornings “Have we a man for breakfast?”
 Meaning ‘Did anyone get killed last night?’

-Today, even though Bodie is down a dusty, bumpy, slow 13 mile long road off of State Highway 395, it’s amazing how many people are aware of this once glorious town.
+Today, even though Bodie is down a dusty, bumpy, slow, 13 mile long road off State Highway 395, it’s amazing how many people are aware of this once glorious town.

 There’s a story about a little girl whose family was moving from San Francisco to Bodie who, depending on who tells it, wrote in her diary either: “Good, by God, I’m going to Bodie” -or- “Goodbye God, I’m going to Bodie.”

 Learn more about Bodie and decide for yourself…